Ryan-Holben/pyOEIS/README.md

-# OEISpy
+# pyOEIS

-OEISpy is a Python module that can be used to programmatically accessing The On-Line Encyclopedia of Integer Sequences®, which is located at www.oeis.org.
+pyOEIS is a Python module that can be used to programmatically accessing The On-Line Encyclopedia of Integer Sequences®, which is located at www.oeis.org.

 ## Features